Apple: Toward General Active Perception via Reinforcement Learning: Conclusion

 \section{Conclusion}

-We introduced \tap{} (Task-agnostic Active Perception), a framework combining reinforcement learning and transformer-based models for active tactile perception.
-We evaluated it on four benchmarks where \tap{} consistently outperforms a random baseline, underscoring the value of active perception.
-Notably, the current state-of-the-art method -- \ham{} -- cannot solve any of these tasks.
-On the Circle-Square task, \ham{} resorted to always predicting a 50/50 probability for both labels, even after long training, while the other three tasks require an image encoder, which \ham{} lacks. \tap{}, on the other hand, achieves high performance across all tasks, with the exception of \tapSac{} on the Toolbox task, where it was not tuned on.
-Ablation results on Circle-Square additionally show that our transformer-based architecture outperforms \ham{}'s LSTM, even when paired with our actor-critic training.
-Future work will focus on applying sim-to-real transfer for deployment, extending \tap{} to real-world applications such as in-hand pose estimation and texture recognition, and exploring multi-modal integration with vision and touch.
+We introduced \apple{}, a framework combining reinforcement learning and transformer-based models for active tactile perception.
+We evaluated it on five benchmarks where \apple{} consistently outperforms its baselines, underscoring its efficiency in learning exploration policies.
+Notably, our method requires no hand-crafted heuristics and learns exploration policies in a principled way by minimizing the prediction loss function.
+The current state-of-the-art method for tactile classification -- \ham{} -- cannot solve any of these tasks beyond the MHSB task, which it was originally developed for.
+On the Circle-Square task, \ham{} resorted to always predicting a 50/50 probability for both labels, even after long training, while the other three tasks require an image encoder, which \ham{} lacks. \apple{}, on the other hand, achieves high performance across all tasks, with the exception of \appleSac{} on the Toolbox task, where it was not tuned on.
+These results demonstrate \apple{}'s versatility across diverse tasks, including both classification and regression.
+Future work will focus on improving the sample efficiency of \apple{}, extending to more realistic applications such as in-hand pose estimation and texture recognition, and exploring multi-modal integration with vision and touch.
+Another potential future research avenue will be deploying \apple{} on a real robotic system.
+While, in principle, \apple{} could be applied to real-world tasks as-is, its sample efficiency poses a practical challenge.
+In other works, sample efficiency issues of RL methods have been addressed through large-scale domain randomization and sim-to-real transfer~\cite{bohlinger2024one,akkaya2019solving,handa2023dextreme}.
+However, their soft gel makes vision-based tactile sensors particularly hard to simulate.
+Nevertheless, using sim-to-real transfer jointly with accurate soft-body tactile simulation~\cite{nguyen2024tacex} and transferrable representations~\cite{yang2024anyrotate} or realistic rendering~\cite{chen2022bidirectional} are promising avenues towards the application of \apple{} to real-world tasks.